chatwoot/docs/docs/self-hosted/deployment/helm-charts.md

 ```

 10. Load the Chatwoot web url, log in using the old credentials and verify the contents.
 Voila!
 Thats it!!

-This release also changes the postgres and redis auth paramaters values under `.Values.redis` and `.Values.postgres`.
-Make the necessary changes to your custom `values.yaml` file if any.

 ### To 0.9.x